CSC207-UofT/plannr/phase2/design_document.md

       database.
     * Now for the controllers and presenters and activities.
 Each view in android has its own android activity which also has its own controller and presenter.
 For example, we have the `MainActivity` which is the activity related to the main view of our app.
-The `MainActivity` has it's own controller for the user's inputs such as wanting their events of the day to be sorted either by time or priority and it's own presenter for formatting the outputs of the use cases in order to display in Android the sorted list of events.
+The `MainActivity` has its own controller for the user's inputs such as wanting their events of the day to be sorted either by time or priority and its own presenter for formatting the outputs of the use cases in order to display in Android the sorted list of events.
 * <u>Violations:</u>
-    * A possible violation of SRP is that each entity's manager, that is `EventManager`, `ExpenseManager` and `UserManager`, could be thought to have too many responsibilities in the sense that for example, `UserManager` is responsible for anything `User` related but within that responsibility, there are other sub-responsibilities that could be their own class such as creating a user, editing any user information like name, finding that user by either email or ID, etc. These could be separate classes but it depends on how we divide them up as it can lead to complying to SRP at an extreme.
-So this situation could be considered a violation or it could not, depending on the person.
+    * A possible violation of SRP is that each entity's manager, that is `EventManager`, `ExpenseManager` and `UserManager`, could be thought to have too many responsibilities in the sense that for example, `UserManager` is responsible for anything `User` related but within that responsibility, there are other sub-responsibilities that could be their own class such as creating a user, editing any user information like name, finding that user by either email or ID, etc. These could be separate classes, but it depends on how we divide them up as it can lead to complying to SRP at an extreme.
+So this situation could be considered a violation, or it could not, depending on the person.

 ## **OCP: Open-Closed Principle**